josephfusco/wp-self-destruct/README.md

 # WP Self Destruct

-Wipe out your entire WordPress install with one click, including the database.
+A WordPress plugin to wipe out your entire site with one click, including the database.

-**Warning:** This is intended for local development only.
+**WARNING:** This is a tool intended for local development only!